vitoremanuellds/vitoremanuellds/README.md

 - 👋 Hi, I’m @vitoremanuellds
 - 👀 I’m interested in learning new things and improve myself.
 - 🌱 I’m currently learning Java, Python and Data Structures.
-- 💞️ I’m looking to collaborate with everything I can.
+- 💞️ I’m looking to collaborate in everything I can.

 <!---
 vitoremanuellds/vitoremanuellds is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.